melissamcewen/glass_spider/README.md

 ##### Susy
 [Susy](http://susy.oddbird.net/) is a responsive grid framework.
 Follow the instructions in the [Susy documentation](http://susydocs.oddbird.net/en/latest/install/#manual-start).
-There is a layout example in the docs/samples folder.

 ##### Singularity
 [Singularity](https://github.com/at-import/Singularity) is another responsive grid framework.
 To use import the [stylesheets](https://github.com/at-import/Singularity/tree/1.x.x/stylesheets) directory.
-There is a layout example in the docs/samples folder.

 ### Compilers
 The purpose of the compiler is to turn your scss into css.
 The way they are ranked by difficulty is by: